IM999MaxGood/file-manager-with-web.py/ReadMe.md

 # file-manager-with-web.py

-# file manager with Python web.py
+# file manager with Python web.py and JQuery

-file-manager-with-web.py is a file manager with python we.py.
+file-manager-with-web.py is a file manager with python web.py.

 >[!WARNING]
 >I tested it a little